westurner/lunar-test/README.md

   Copyright (c) 2013-2025 Ramon Santamaria and contributors.

 ### Legal Notice
-> Librebox is an independent open source project.
-It is not affiliated with, endorsed by, or sponsored by Roblox Corporation.
-“Roblox” and “Roblox Corporation” are trademarks of Roblox Corporation.
-References to the Roblox Public API and compatibility are for interoperability only.
-Librebox uses no Roblox source code, assets, or other proprietary materials.
+> Librebox is an independent open-source project.
+It is not affiliated with or sponsored by any commercial platform.
+All names and references are for interoperability only.
+Librebox uses no third-party source code, assets, or proprietary materials.

 ### Contact
 You can send requests or questions at ``librebox.developers@gmail.com``.